Omega Tau Sigma: Symbols

 The Omega Tau Sigma coat of arms was developed by the Beta chapter in 1924.
 It features a navy blue shield with insignia, letters, and other elements in gold.
 The animal kingdom is represented by a lion and ram on the left and right of the shield, respectively.
 Behind the shield are a crossed sword and spear, representing the tools veterinarians use to defend the animal kingdom.
 The crest is a helmet with plumes, representing a sign of high royalty.

-The fraternity's badge is a diamond-shaped yellow gold pin with a black diamond in the center that bares the Greek letters ΩΤΣ.
+The fraternity's badge is a diamond-shaped yellow gold pin with a black diamond in the center that bears the Greek letters ΩΤΣ.
 Its pledge pin is a circular-shaped with a small square inside a larger square on a black background.
 The fraternity's recognition pin consists of the Greek letters ΩΤΣ.

 The colors of Omega Tau Sigma are maroon and navy blue.
 The fraternity adopted the white carnation as its flower on April 29, 1949; the choice came from the Zeta chapter's annual White Carnation Ball.
 Its jewel is the pearl.
 Its publication is called Shroud.